Corporate plan

 Key priority: improving our environment

-• There was a 73% reduction in Buckinghamshire Council’s CO2 emissions and we are comfortably within our carbon budgets
+- There was a 73% reduction in Buckinghamshire Council’s CO2 emissions since 1990.
+We are comfortably within our carbon budgets

-• In partnership with operators, bus passenger numbers have recovered to 85% to 90% of pre-Covid levels
+- In partnership with operators, we have used grant funding to support the recovery of bus passenger numbers to 85 - 90% of pre-covid levels

 Buckinghamshire is a beautiful county, and our stunning natural and historic landscape is valued by all.
 Over a quarter of our county is within the Chilterns Area of Outstanding Natural Beauty and approximately a third is covered by the Metropolitan Green Belt.